 Travel Camera

 Perast is picture-perfect…and you will want to capture the true beauty with a good travel camera.
-We use a DSLR Canon Rebel with a 18-135mm lens.
+We use the DSLR Canon Rebel with a 18-135mm lens.
 It takes quality photos, is easy to use and is a great budget camera for travelers.

 Montenegro Travel Insurance